tkurtbond/tkurtbond.github.io/posts/2022/12/10/the-lord-of-the-rings-adventure-game-from-iron-crown-enterprises.rst

 Maneuvers are how you use your stats.
 Some, like climbing a tree have a set difficulty.
 Others the GM sets the difficulty, from Routine (4) to Absurd (18).

+You roll 2d6 plus a stat bonus versus a target number or an opponent’s roll.
+Meet or exceed an unopposed roll to succeed, while you can tie on opposed rolls.
+In combat you take the attacker’s Offensive Bonus minus the defenders Defensive Bonus and roll 2d6 and look the result up in a chart to see how much damage is done and whether the defender is knocked unconscious or killed outright.

 Activities are things that are normally automatically successful if you have the equipment and time (tying up a captive, setting up camp,